trane-project/trane-music/courses/major_pentatonic_scale/lesson_F_sharp/exercise_5/front.md

-What note is degree number 5 of the F♯ major pentatonic scale?
+What note is degree number 5 of the F♯ Major Pentatonic scale?